cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/notification-available.md

 pcx-content: concept
 ---

+import SSLTroubleshoot from "../_partials/_troubleshoot-ssl" import DDOS from "../_partials/_ddos" import Errors5xx from "../_partials/_errors"

 # What kinds of Notifications are available?

 Available Notifications depend on your Cloudflare plan.
-We offer a variety of Notifications for our products and services: Billing, Denial-of-Service protection, Magic Transit, SSL/TLS, and many more.
+We offer a variety of Notifications for our products and services, such as Billing, Denial-of-Service protection, Magic Transit, and SSL/TLS.
 Depending on your plan, you will also be able to configure webhooks.
-Webhooks allow you to connect your account with external services such as Slack, Google Chat and others.
+Webhooks allow you to connect your account with external services such as Slack and Google Chat.
 Another possibility is to use PagerDuty to receive Cloudflare Notifications.

 ## What should you do when receiving Notifications?